 2. The Shift Dress

-Shift dresses can be sleeveless, have short or long sleeves and usually they usually have high scoop or boatneck neckline.
-Since they are loose they give off a casual, relaxed vibe and are excellent for covering up problem areas because they give your body room to “shift around.”
+Shift dresses can be sleeveless, have short or long sleeves, and they often have a high scoop or boatneck neckline.
+Since they are looser than a sheath dress, they give off a casual, relaxed vibe and are excellent for covering up problem areas because they give your body room to “shift around.”

 Shift Dresses are perfect for: